smussenden/fall19-data-journalism/README.md

 After successfully completing this course, we expect you to be able to:

-* Use spreadsheets and data programming languages to “interview” data stored in digital formats.
-You will learn a systematic approach to finding patterns, promising leads and stories in data.
-You will learn how to discover what no one has ever known before as part of the reporting process, documenting your work in a way that is reproducible and transparent.
+* Use spreadsheets and data programming languages to “interview” data stored in structured and unstructured digital formats.
+You will learn a systematic approach to finding patterns, promising leads and stories in data and to discover what no one has ever known before, documenting your work in a way that is reproducible and transparent.

 * Understand how to obtain and responsibly vet data: from government agencies through public information act requests; through online and offline databases; to access information through APIs; and basic web scraping.